adioo/flow-view/README.md

     }
 }
 ```
-Don't forget to load the HTML files in the module instance config.
+Don't forget to load the HTML files in the module instance config:
-Example:
 ```json
 {
     "name": "my_view_module_instance",